GabsEdits/gxbs.dev/content/index.md

 Now, when I'm not in coding mode, you'll find me immersed in the ever-evolving world of technology.
 Learning new skills is not just a hobby; it's my way of trying to make a positive impact through my work \:D :rocket:

+---

+## This Website

+Check out the special [Colophon](/colophon) page for more information about this website, including the tools and technologies used to build it.
+If you have any feedback or suggestions, feel free to [contact me](/findme).

 <div id="statuscafe">
   <div id="statuscafe-username"></div>
   <div id="statuscafe-content"></div>